toliuyi/contract-description/EIP/eip-MY.md

 `attachDesc()` submit description to be associated with contract address, function selector and specified language, while `getDesc()` returns the description of supplied contract address, function select and language.
 Any contract utilize this registry should have public owner() function for registry to check description submitter is contract owner.

 ### Parameters
+* contractAddr, The address of the contract which descriptions are assciatated with.
+* selector, The selector of function which description is assciatated with.
+Use empty bytes to assciatate description to the whole contract.
+Since user don't interact with constructor function, so no description is needed.
+* lang, ISO 639 language code of the description, such as en/de/ru/zh_CN.
+Defaut language is en.
+* desc, Description message in UTF8 encoding which supports argument injection,such as "Deposite $(_value)[18]$ Ether".

 ### Argument Injection
 Description messages can be argumented by client software with transaction parameters.
 This would help in showing end-users that the expected values are being passed to the function.
 To inject a function argument into the text, use the opening and closing pairs: "$(" and ")$" , for example $(ARGUMENT_NAME)$.